Existence of a regular unimodular triangulation of the edge polytopes of finite graphs: Preliminaries

-Let $(C_1, C_2)$ be a pair of disjoint odd cycles in $G$ (namely the odd cycles $C_1$ and $C_2$ have no common vertex) and $b$ a bridge of this pair.
-Here a bridge $b$ of the pair $(C_1, C_2)$ is an edge $b = \{ i, j \}$ where $i$ is a vertex of $C_1$ and $j$ a vertex of $C_2$ or vice versa.
-Then {\it the even closed walk of $b$ in $(C_1, C_2)$} is the closed walk $(C_1, b, C_2, -b)$.
+Let $(C_1, C_2)$ be a pair of disjoint odd cycles in $G$ (namely, the odd cycles $C_1$ and $C_2$ have no common vertex) and $b$ be a bridge of this pair.
+Here, a bridge $b$ of the pair $(C_1, C_2)$ is an edge $b = \{ i, j \}$, where $i$ is a vertex of $C_1$ and $j$ is a vertex of $C_2$ or vice versa.
+Then, {\it the even closed walk of $b$ in $(C_1, C_2)$} is the closed walk $(C_1, b, C_2, -b)$.
 In this notation, $-b$ means the oppositely directed edge of $b$ and the cycle $C_1$ starts from the vertex $C_1 \cap b$ and ends at the same vertex.
 The same holds for $C_2$.
-We note that in the even closed walk $E$ of the bridge $b$ in $(C_1, C_2)$, $b$ appears twice as an even-numbered edge of $E$.
+We note that, in the even closed walk $\Gamma$ of the bridge $b$ in $(C_1, C_2)$, $b$ appears twice as an even-numbered edge of $\Gamma$.

-{\it An FHM-graph} is a finite connected simple graph such that any pair of disjoint odd cycles has a bridge. {\it A fundamental FHM-graph} is an FHM-graph which has at least one pair of disjoint odd cycles.
-The following is a basic fact on the fundamental FHM-graphs (\cite[Corollary 2.3]{OH} and \cite[Proposition 3.4]{Ohsugi}).
+A {\it Fulkerson–Hoffman–McAndrew (FHM) graph} (\cite{FHM}) is a finite connected simple graph such that any pair of disjoint odd cycles has a bridge.
+A {\it fundamental FHM graph} (\cite{FHM}) is an FHM graph that has at least one pair of disjoint odd cycles.